THE NEW BOUTIQUE STANDARD

 That is not a claim.
 That is a set in our home that has survived everything she puts her clothes through.

-Lunya's silk yellows within months.
-Cozy Earth's bamboo becomes misshapen and saggy.
-Eberjey's modal pills after three washes.
+Other brands' customers report silk yellowing within months, bamboo becoming misshapen and saggy, and modal pilling after three washes.
 These are not our words.
 They are documented in thousands of one-star reviews left by women who spent $150 to $270 and received less than they deserved.

 You cannot manufacture six years of proof.